coderaiser/putout/README.md

 }
 ```

-With help of `exclude` you can set code pattern to exclude using current rule.
+With help of `exclude` you can set code pattern to exclude for current rule.
 Pass an array when you have a couple templates to exclude.

 `exclude` is cross-plugins function supported by core, when develop your plugin, please use other name